-(17) Impairment of non-financial assets

-The Company assesses at each balance sheet date the recoverable amounts of those assets where there is an indication that they are impaired.
+- (17)Impairment of non-financial assets - A. The Company assesses at each balance sheet date the recoverable amounts of those assets where there is an indication that they are impaired.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell or value in use.
 Except for goodwill, when the circumstances or reasons for recognizing impairment loss for an asset in prior years no longer exist or diminish, the impairment loss is reversed.
-The increased carrying amount due to reversal should not be more than what the depreciated or amortized historical cost would have been if the impairment had not been recognized.
+The increased carrying amount due to reversal should not be more than what the depreciated or amortized historical cost would have been if the impairment had not been recognized. - B. The recoverable amounts of goodwill, intangible assets with an indefinite useful life and intangible assets that have not yet been available for use are evaluated periodically.
+An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
+Impairment loss of goodwill previously recognised in profit or loss shall not be reversed in the following years.

-(18) Borrowings
+(18)Borrowings